Logo & Brand Identity Design

 The client prefers script fonts for typography — an ode to femininity.
 These elements should help convey Guerrilla Mamas’ mission to cultivate community and honor the strength of women and mamas.
 It should incorporate both the “get it done” and sisterhood/community ideas simultaneously.

 I created an ideation board on Pinterest including other logo inspirations, color palettes, and type examples.
-Then, I requested that the client comment with their thoughts on how elements from the pins might pertain to the brand identity for his business.
+Then, I requested that the client comment with their thoughts on how elements from the pins might pertain to the brand identity for their business.
 View that here.
 This step helps me feel visually aligned with the client before proceeding on to visual design.

 I created 3 initial concepts based on business objectives, design research, ideation, and client feedback.
 At this stage, I intentionally created three relatively different directions.
 This helped us establish some hard “yes’s” and hard “no’s” for moving forward.
 One key finding at this phase was my misspelling of Guerrilla.
 Derp!